In December 2021, I traveled to America for the first time and this couldn’t have been a better opportunity for a USA Southwest road trip.

 SOCAL (SAN DIEGO, LAGUNA BEACH, NEWPORT)

-If there was only one spot to choose in the whole of the southwest, this is a must.
+If there was only one spot to choose from in the whole of the southwest, this is a must.
 SoCal, or South California, should definitely be on your itinerary and you can go visit the famous San Diego, Laguna Beach, and Newport.

 The distance between the most southern point, San Diego, to Newport Beach is less than 2 hours (or 90 miles) and you can spend some time in each location for one day only.
 Of course, a full day only allows you to scratch the surface but, if you want to discover more of SoCal, here are the best things to do in each place.